dudueasy/A_Webpack_React_HMR_Boilerplate/README.md

 # babel setting
 support for ES6

-support for ES7 proposal class properties
+support for proposal class properties , @decorator

 support for JSX